-Who’s who inside Westminster Abbey as guests arrive for star-studded coronation
+The star-studded guestlist: Who’s who inside Westminster Abbey

 Professor Chris Whitty is Chief Medical Officer (CMO) for England, the UK government’s Chief Medical Adviser and head of the public health profession.
 He represents the UK on the Executive Board of the World Health Organization.

-Chris is a practising NHS Consultant Physician at University College London Hospitals (UCLH) and the Hospital for Tropical Diseases, and a visiting professor at Gresham College.

-Chris is an epidemiologist and has undertaken research and worked as a doctor in the UK, Africa and Asia.

-Lionel Richie, the American singer, was all smiles as he arrived.
-Mr Richie met the King and Queen and other guests as they soaked up the sunny weather at the first traditional garden party of the King’s reign earlier this week.
+Lionel Richie, the American singer, met the King and Queen and other guests as they soaked up the sunny weather at the first traditional garden party of the King’s reign earlier this week.

-Buckingham Palace hosted around 8,000 guests on Wednesday afternoon, where attendees also had the chance to mingle with the Duke and Duchess of Edinburgh, the Duke and Duchess of Gloucester and the Duke of Kent.

-Guests included “Coronation Champions”, exceptional volunteers recognised for their work by the Royal Voluntary Service, of which Camilla is the president.

 Lord Sebastian Coe, the former Olympian, wore a black blazer and grey trousers as he arrived for the event.